01 of 09

 Gray as an Accent

-Looking to give a mostly creamy white bedroom a little dose of sophisticated coolness?
-Then add a sprinkling of soft silvery gray and an additional touch of metallic gold.
+Are you looking to give a mostly creamy white bedroom a little dose of sophisticated coolness?
+Then add a sprinkling of soft silvery gray and a touch of metallic gold.
 The result, as you see in the bedroom featured here, is serene and yet elegantly sophisticated.
 That’s the power of metallics done right.
 But be careful; it doesn’t take much for a metal overload.
 The key is to limit the use of metallics to a few accents throughout the room.Continue to 3 of 9 below.

 03 of 09